An effective website typically has four core pages, along with a few flex pages, depending on your business’s needs.

 Now that you know WHAT an effective sales page includes, now it’s time to implement!

 And guess what?
-Since I’m not a big fan of making people piece things together on their own, I’ve made it super simply for you to do just that BEFORE the new year even gets here.
+Since I’m not a big fan of making people piece things together on their own, I’ve made it super simple for you to do just that BEFORE the new year even gets here.

 Could you take everything I just told you above and make it happen?
 Absolutely!